ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 {: #sap_netweaver_hana}

 You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system, and SAP HANA on Linux operating system, in your {{site.data.keyword.powerSys_notm}} environment.
 You must consider several SAP-specific infrastructure requirements to run SAP applications on {{site.data.keyword.powerSys_notm}}s.
 For more information, see [Planning your deployment](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items) and [Deploying your infrastructure](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-set-up-infrastructure).

+On IBM Power Systems E950 and E980 that are running in a multiple VM environment with at least one SAP HANA production system, you can deploy up to sixteen VMs per physical server with dedicated or dedicated-donating processor cores.
+Each concurrently running VM instance must be configured according to the workload and must fulfill the SAP HANA Hardware Configuration Check Tool (HWCCT) key performance indicators (KPIs).
+You must also consider the minimum number of CPU cores and memory size of VMs as described in SAP Note 2188482.
+For more information see, [SAP support Launchpad](https://launchpad.support.sap.com/#/notes/2230704){: external}.
+You must have an SAP ID to access this web page.